Workers’ Compensation Attorneys Edison, NJ

 However, Workers’ Compensation law is complicated and often frustrating to understand.
 This is especially true when you are injured or caring for a loved one who was hurt in a workplace accident; that’s when you need to be focused on recovery, not legal issues.
 You need to hire a savvy Workers’ Comp attorney who knows the laws and understands the importance of deadlines associated with filing all aspects of your claim.
 Contact Rudnick, Addonizio, Pappa & Casazza at our Hazlet or East Brunswick office today for a free consultation about your accident.
 If your loved one suffered the ultimate injury, wrongful death, we will pursue a claim on your family’s behalf.

-Meeting Deadlines in Workers’ Comp Cases is Critical to Success
+Meeting Deadlines in Freehold Workers’ Comp Cases Is Critical to Success

 If you were involved in an accident while on the job, whether you fell off a ladder, roof or scaffolding, got injured by a mechanical machine, had something fall on you or you tripped on construction site debris, you will need medical treatment immediately.
 Your Workers’ Compensation benefits will cover medical treatment, but there are rules and regulations governing which doctors you can see.
 To get access to medical care under Workers’ Compensation, you have to notify your employer in a timely manner.
 Failure to notify the proper entities at the right time may cause your claim to be denied.